Michi (film)

 Michi (道), also known as The Road, Des gens sans importance and Hopeless Love, is a 1986 Japanese tragic romantic drama film directed by Koreyoshi Kurahara and written by Hirô Matsuda.
 It is a remake of the 1956 French film Des gens sans importance (lit.
 People of No Importance, known in Japan as ヘッドライト or Headlights) directed by Henri Verneuil, itself based on a novel of the same name by Serge Groussard.
 Its plot concerns a married long-distance truck driver who falls for a significantly younger waitress at a diner, and the trouble this affair brings to both their lives.

 The film stars Tatsuya Nakadai as the protagonist, in addition to Miwako Okamura, Junko Ikeuchi, Kyōhei Shibata and Tomisaburo Wakayama.
-Toei released the film theatrically on September 6, 1986, in Japan, where it was a financial success.
+Toei Company released the film theatrically on September 6, 1986, in Japan, where it was a financial success.

 Plot

 Middle-aged Seiji Tajima (Tatsuya Nakadai) has worked as a long-distance truck driver for 30 years.
 He is an exhausted man who lives in Urayasu, Chiba with a cold family.
 His wife Yoshiko (Junko Ikeuchi) is bitter and tired of life, and his eldest daughter Eri (Natsuko Fuji), an aspiring actress who recently graduated from high school, is emotionally distant.
 Seiji's best friend Minoru Shinozuka (Kyōhei Shibata) is a gambling addict who lives alone, having been divorced by his ex-wife.
 Seiji asks Minoru about starting a side business together to earn more money, but Minoru turns him down.
 This is due to Seiji's plans to deal with shady, yakuza-connected figures.

 While on the road in wintertime, Seiji takes a break at the 24-hour Sakura diner on National Route 181, near Yonago, Tottori Prefecture.
-The diner is owned by Naokichi Sakura (Tomisaburo Wakayama), a former truck driver and friend of Seiji's.
+The diner is owned by Naoyoshi Sakura (Tomisaburo Wakayama), a former truck driver and friend of Seiji's.
 Sakura quit the profession after losing a leg in an accident 20 years prior.
-At the diner, Seiji meets a charming but put-upon young waitress named Kazue Komiya (Miwako Okamura), one of Naokichi's favorite employees.
+At the diner, Seiji meets a charming but put-upon young waitress named Kazue Komiya (Miwako Okamura), one of Naoyoshi's favorite employees.
 Seiji spends the night in his truck.
 The next day, Kazue has a bad shift.
 She proclaims that she will quit her job and go back to her mother's house in Hagi.
 Seiji offers her a ride there.
 On the way, the two bond with each other.
 Upon reaching their destination, they hug in the driver's cab.
 However, Kazue's uncaring mother rebuffs her.
 With nowhere else to go, Seiji takes her back to Sakura.
 From then on, Seiji chooses shipments passing through Route 181 so he can continue to meet with Kazue.
 Gradually, the two fall in love.